In this article we will look at:

 What are the complications of sinus infection?

-The complications of untreated sinus infection includes:
+The complications of untreated sinus infection include:

 - eye infection